aluxian/nwjs-starter/README.md

 ## Features

-* Native notifications
+* native notifications
-* Auto update
+* auto update
+* gulp tasks to
+  * build each release
-* Use Gulp to build, sign, pack and upload the app
+  * sign the OS X app
+  * pack
+    * Windows: nsis installer
+    * OSX: dmg
+    * Linux: deb package
+  * upload to GitHub
-* Remembers window position when closed
+* remembers window position when closed
-* Customizable settings in the right-click menu
+* customizable settings in the right-click menu
-  * Run as menu bar app
+  * run as menu bar app
-  * Launch on OS startup
+  * launch on OS startup
-  * Open links in the browser
+  * open links in the browser

 What doesn't work:

-* Tray icon on linux
+* tray icon on linux
+* rpm builds

 ## Pre-requisites